arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/contend.md

 ![Web Editor - Full Editor](assets/sketch-full-editor.png "Get started with the Web Editor")

-From this sketch view, by clicking the **"</> Open full editor"**, it is fast and smooth to access the Arduino Cloud integrated [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.
+From this sketch view, by clicking the **Open full editor**, it is fast and smooth to access the Arduino Cloud integrated [Web Editor](https://docs.arduino.cc/learn/starting-guide/the-arduino-web-editor), which allows you to program your boards from any browser and use the latest Arduino IDE features and libraries without having to install any software locally.

 Otherwise, to open the Web Editor to retrieve your sketches directly, go to Arduino Cloud Home and click on the [New Sketch File](https://create.arduino.cc/editor) button.